 Boom Cards™ are fun digital task cards that students can work on at school or on a connected device at home.
 They are self-checking, so students will get instant feedback about whether their response was correct or not.

 There are two slides for each letter of the alphabet, so your little learners will have plenty to do.

 Here’s a great video I found that shows you how different kinds of Boom Cards work:

 These are SO engaging for kids, and you won’t have to sweat over the laminating machine to make a paper version – hooray!

 You can try out a playable preview of this apple beginning sounds activity if you like.

 >>> Click here to see this product in my Teachers Pay Teachers store.

 Because kids need to associate auditory sounds with visual letters, being able to play the name of the letter sound picture is a game changer!
 (Plus, then there’s no confusion about what each picture represents.)

-Yes, kids still need fine motor activities too.
-This apple tree craft would be a fun one to try.
+Yes, kids still need fine motor and hands-on activities too.
+This apple tree craft and this exciting apple volcano science experiment would be fun ones to try.
 But don’t overlook the power of digital activities thrown into the mix.